-Teacher of Engineering
+Teacher in charge of Engineering

 Mrs E Davies